hassio-addons/hassio-vagrant/README.md

 However, if you are in the need to keep the configuration on the destruction of the virtual machine, you can simply set this option to `true`.

+## Notes for Windows Users

+Please ensure you run all vagrant commands from Powershell.
+The Vagrant up command will prompt you to install the NFS addon, this is highly recommended, you can continue using SMB but will likely encounter performance issues.
+This has only been tested using Windows 10 (1803), previous Windows versions may work, feedback is welcomed.

 ## Changelog & Releases